KhichiDushyant/LabelWebTool/replit.md

 ## Overview

-This is a web-based image annotation platform built with Flask for creating high-quality training datasets.
-The application provides an intuitive interface for annotating images with bounding boxes, managing annotation projects, and exporting data in popular formats like PASCAL VOC and YOLO.
+This is a web-based image and video annotation platform built with Flask for creating high-quality training datasets.
+The application provides an intuitive interface for annotating images and video frames with bounding boxes, managing annotation projects, and exporting data in popular formats like PASCAL VOC, YOLO, and JSON.
+Features comprehensive video processing with customizable frame extraction rates.

 ## System Architecture